 Almost every culture and religion ingrains fasting.
-Why it has been practiced for thousands of years is best shown by its scientifically proven health benefits.
+Its scientifically proven health benefits best show why it has been effectively practiced for thousands of years.

-For this reason, intermittent fasting has gained immense popularity, with 16/8 being by far the most widespread method.
+For this reason, intermittent fasting has gained immense popularity, with 16/8 being the most widespread method.

 In addition, 16/8 intermittent fasting is mainly considered sustainable and safe.